“`html

 Yes — you can go to beauty school in Northern Virginia even if English is not your first language.
 At AVI Career Training in Vienna, Virginia, language is not a barrier to starting a hands-on beauty career.
 Our diverse student body, supportive instructors, and inclusive curriculum are built for students from all backgrounds — including yours.

 Fairfax County, where AVI is located, is one of the most linguistically diverse counties in the United States.
 Dozens of languages are spoken in our neighborhoods, our salons, and our classrooms.
-ESL students don’t just attend AVI — they thrive here, earn their Virginia licenses, and build careers serving the richly diverse communities of the DC metro area.
+(NO FINANCIAL AID FOR THIS PROGRAM) ESL students don’t just attend AVI — they thrive here, earn their Virginia licenses, and build careers serving the richly diverse communities of the DC metro area.

 If you have been wondering whether a language barrier would hold you back, this guide is for you.
-You will find out exactly what ESL support looks like at AVI, how Virginia’s State Board licensing process works for non-English speakers, and how to access financial aid — step by step, in plain language.
+You will find out exactly what ESL support (NO FINANCIAL AID FOR THIS PROGRAM) looks like at AVI, how Virginia’s State Board licensing process works for non-English speakers, and how to access payment options — step by step, in plain language.

 Ready to take the first step?
 Apply to AVI Career Training today and let our admissions team walk you through the process in your language.